-John Cross is a Partner in the Edmonton office of Miller Thomson.
-He has considerable experience in financial services, real estate and corporate commercial law.
-He has facilitated major projects in all facets of commercial development, including transactions, construction, leasing and financing.
-He has extensive experience in both the lending and the enforcement side of secured transactions.
+John Cross is a corporate-commercial lawyer with considerable experience in financial services and real estate law.
+He has facilitated major projects in all facets of commercial development including transactions, construction, leasing, and financing.
+He has extensive experience on both the lending and the enforcement side of secured transactions.

-John offers a pragmatic approach, with an emphasis on service.
-He draws upon a strong commercial law background developed through 30 years of practice, and he seeks to apply solutions that will get the deal done, while safely achieving his clients’ objectives.
-As a corporate counsel, he takes pride in communicating clearly and demystifying complexity, a facility appreciated by his business clients who rely upon him for practical and proactive advice.
+John offers his clients a pragmatic approach with an emphasis on service.
+He draws on his strong commercial law background developed through 30 years of practice.
+John seeks to apply solutions that will get the deal done while safely achieving his clients’ objectives.
+As a corporate counsel, he takes pride in communicating clearly and demystifying complexity, a skill appreciated by his business clients who rely on him for practical and proactive advice.

-John has instructed for a number of educational institutions as well as business and professional organizations over the years.
-These include the University of Alberta, Legal Education Society of Alberta, Building Owners and Managers Association, Urban Development Institute, International Council of Shopping Centres and the Edmonton Real Estate Board.
+Over the years, John has instructed for a number of educational institutions as well as business and professional organizations.
+These include the University of Alberta, Legal Education Society of Alberta, Building Owners and Managers Association, Urban Development Institute, International Council of Shopping Centres, and the Edmonton Real Estate Board.

-John was the Managing Partner of Miller Thomson’s Edmonton Office from 2003 to 2007.
+John was the Managing Partner of Miller Thomson’s Edmonton Office from 2003-2007.

 - Director, Kids with Cancer Society of Northern Alberta

 - Examiner, Legal Education Society of Alberta, Bar Admission Course